wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 'Sweigart'
 ```

-The dot-star uses greedy mode: It will always try to match as much text as possible.
-To match any and all text in a nongreedy fashion, use the dot, star, and question mark (.\*?).
+The `.*` uses greedy mode: It will always try to match as much text as possible.
+To match any and all text in a non-greedy fashion, use the dot, star, and question mark (`.*?`).
 The question mark tells Python to match in a non-greedy way:

 ```python
 >>> non_greedy_regex = re.compile(r'<.*?>')